 "Yep.
 I'm just heading home to get ready.
 Do you mind picking me up?
 My car is making weird noises today."

-"Of course I have treats for Luca anyway."
+"Of course, I have treats for Luca anyway."

-"Are you trying to take my place as favourite?
+"Are you trying to take my place as favorite?
 Because that's the way to do it.
 He's still raving about those mouse-sicles you brought last time."
 I say smiling getting into my car.
 I watch people walking past me as I talk.

 "Like I could.
 Besides he does so much around the house and doesn't get out.
-He deserves treats."
+He deserves nice things."
 She's not wrong.
 It's nearly impossible for him to go unnoticed and for a 'bloodthirsty lamia' he's very sensitive.
 It's good that I have such an amazing best friend.
 She's the one person who knows everything.
 She's a vampire so she gets it too.